 - Students who receive and accept an award must:

-- Write a thank you note to the fellowship donor and submit a summary of the internship experience and on-the-job photo (Evans School Advancement staff will contact award recipients about this process in spring 2019).
+- Write a thank you note to the fellowship donor, including a summary of the experience and on-the-job photo (Evans School Advancement staff will contact award recipients about this process).

 - Be in good academic standing.

 - Fulfill all other obligations outlined in the award offer.

 - An online application will be made available (with a link from this webpage) on April 1, 2019.
 Should you wish to start thinking about the application prior to April 1st, please note that the application will include several elements, including a narrative essay (no more than 2 pages) asking students to share: (a) a narrative description of the internship and its significance to the student; (b) anticipated goals/outcomes of the internship for both the student and the organization; (c) how the internship relates to, and will further, the professional goals of the student; (d) description of how the financial support of an Evans School Internship Fellowship Award will beneficially impact the student, including making note of whether any other supplementary financial support or compensation is expected in connection to this internship.

 - The application deadline is 11:59 pm on Wednesday, May 1, 2019.

 - Students who submit an application by the deadline will be notified by Friday, May 17, in regard to whether or not they have been selected for a Summer 2019 Internship Fellowship.

 - View the full MPA Internship Fellowship Information Session from March 14, 2019.